Glen Cove Hospital

 "I am proud of the entire Engineering and Facilities Department and other staff members who used their expertise and innovation to make the hospital more energy efficient.
 Through this achievement, we have demonstrated our commitment to environmental stewardship while also substantially lowering our energy costs."-- Dennis Connors, Executive Director, Glen Cove Hospital

-Please note: Narrative information in this profile has been provided by North Shore LIJ Health System or a representative of this facility.
+Please note: Narrative information in this profile has been provided by Northwell Health or a representative of this facility.
 Other building information was verified and submitted to EPA at the time of application.
 Building energy performance, operating characteristics, and ownership/management may be subject to change over time.

 Year(s) Labeled (Rating):